popivanova/airlock/README.md

 **airlock** is a cryptographic handshake protocol for verifying AI model identity at runtime.
 It enables real-time attestation of model provenance, environment integrity, and agent authenticity - without relying on vendor trust or static manifests.

+**By addressing AI-induced oscillations that transform trust from a cryptographic constant into a dynamic variable, airlock paves the way for practical testing of fluid models, closing the gap between theoretical abstractions and real-world deployments.**

 ---

 ## Motivation